(Updated April 2016)

 In September 2013 Tepco commenced work to remove the fuel from unit 6.
 Prime Minister Abe then called for Tepco to decommission both units.
 Tepco announced in December 2013 that it would decommission both units from the end of january 2014.
 Unit 5 is a 760 MWe BWR the same as units 2-4, and unit 6 is larger – 1067 MWe.
 They entered commercial operation in 1978 and 1979 respectively.
 It is proposed that they will be used for training.

 Meanwhile Tepco and Mitsubishi plan to build and operate two new 500 MWe coal-burning power plants near Fukushima Daiichi at Hirono Town and Iwaki City.
-This will partly compensate for the decommissioning of the Fukushima Daiichi units, especially if 5&6 are included.
+This will partly compensate for the decommissioning of the Fukushima Daiichi units.
 The investment is expected to be JPY 300 billion ($3 billion).
 The plants will be state-of-the-art integrated combined gasification cycle with less atmospheric pollution than the coal plants now operating in Japan.
-The companies plan to apply for a government subsidy to help defray costs.
+The companies planned to apply for a government subsidy to help defray costs.
 (Mainichi 23/11/13)

 Remediation on site and decommissioning units 1-4